Thulaa123/portfolio-plugin-oct/README.md

 # OctoberCMS Portfolio plugin
-October cms Plugin to add your potojects and get them using APIs
+OctoberCMS Plugin to add your potojects and get them using APIs

 ## Checkout
 1. create a folder 'thulana' in plugins folder